xcore/sw_motor_control/doc/quickstart/index.rst

       - Connect the quadrature encoder connections from each motor to the power board.

-      - Connect the XMOS JTAG adaptor to the appropriate port, and connect it back to the PC with a USB cable.
+      - Connect the XMOS JTAG adaptor to the 20 pin IDC header, and connect it to the PC with a USB cable.

       - Connect a 24V power supply to the power section of the BLDC board.